 To make the games less seductive, find ways to minimize your child’s downtime at home, especially those times when he is alone.
 Maybe your child would be interested in arts and crafts, theater, or movie-making.
 Maybe a social-skills group would be a good idea.
 Maybe he could join a youth group at your church, synagogue, or mosque.

 If she has trouble with a particular sport because of poor motor skills, or has difficulty understanding the rules or strategies, look for another sport that might be more accommodating — for example, martial arts, bowling, or swimming.
 Help your child find some activity that he likes and a place where he can do it.

 Children with ADHD often lack the “internal controls” needed to regulate how much time they spend playing computer games.
 It’s up to parents to rein in the use of the games.

 The first step is often the hardest: Both parents must agree on a set of rules.
 How much time may be spent playing the games on school nights?
+How much is too much video games?
 Must homework be done first?
 Chores?
 How much time may be spent on a weekend day?
 Which games are taboo, and which are OK?
 If the child plays Internet-based games, which sites are acceptable?